 What’s so special about the Fly Creek UL1?

 The Vertical Door: The Fly Creek UL1 was designed with a vertical door that’s situated near your head while you’re in the tent.
-Adding this door is meant to optimize floor and headspace.
+Adding this vertical door construction is meant to optimise floor and headspace.
 You can sit up relatively easily in this tent, which is impressive for a 1-person ultralight backpacking tent.
+It’s got a really usable interior space with enough room for most backpacking gear.

 The guy lines: Like most of Big Agnes’s tents, the Fly Creek UL1 comes with really efficient guy lines.
 You don’t have to know a bunch of fancy knots to get this tent to pitch really well.
-Ultimately, that means that you’ll maximize your tent space.
+Ultimately, that means that you’ll maximize your tent space by pulling out the tent body and walls.

 Big Agnes Fly Creek UL1 Highlights